Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 - Limited-time offers

 Facebook also offers several ad formats, such as images, videos, carousels, or collections.
+From our experience, video social media ads are the most efficient these days.

 Socialinsider’s latest social media ads study revealed how Facebook advertising is priced.
 The average cost per click, also known as CPC, for Facebook ads is $0.49.